 - Add the ground paste and curry leaves.
 Fry for 2 to 3 mins.

 - Add 1 ¼ cup water.
-Cover & cook till the chicken is fully done, soft and tender.
+Cover and cook till it is fully done, soft and tender.
 The gravy becomes thick by then.
-If not cook the chicken without a lid & evaporate some water.
-Add more water if needed to get the desired consistency.
+If not cook the without a lid and evaporate some water.
+Add more water if needed to get the desired consistency. cook till the chicken gravy thickens.
+Garnish with fried curry leaves.